rostok/ubichr/README.md

 # ubichr
-my humble attempt to create Ubiquity alternative for Chrome browser as an extension
+my humble attempt to create [Ubiquity](https://wiki.mozilla.org/Labs/Ubiquity) alternative for Chrome and Firefox Quantum browsers

 # how to
 currently this is only a dev repo. to use it follow 'Load the extension' section here https://developer.chrome.com/extensions/getstarted